A Weight to Entice Buoyancy

 A Weight to Entice Buoyancy would not exist without the insight and generosity of:

-Tom Borgas – who has been dedicated to the realisation of this work since its inception.
+Tom Borgas – who has been dedicated to the realisation of this project from its inception

 Emma Borgas – composer, vocalist and collaborator